moding-il/bizdoc.core/README.md

 In the above example, the *type* attribute matches a TypeBase class declared in the configuration file.

-The `AccountPicker` allows the user to pick *combination* of _segments_.
-An axis is considered a segment if it's *combination* is set to true.
+The `AccountPicker` allows the user to pick _combinations_ of _segments_.
+An axis is considered a segment if its *Combination* attribute is set to true.

 ```html
 <mat-form-field>